 - Self Publishing: In self publishing, YOU are the publisher.
 You are in charge of every aspect of the book, including the printing and fulfillment of orders.
 Fortunately today it’s easier than ever through services such as Amazon’s Kindle Direct.

 Each of these has pros and cons.
 We will talk more about how to decide which one is right for you at the bottom of this post.
-While the two methods of publishing a very, very different, the process for publishing a book still remains for the most part the same.
+While the two methods of publishing are very, very different, the process for publishing a book still remains for the most part the same.

 To quote a talk given by Ted Weinstein: All publishing is self-publishing.